Book of Common Prayer (1662)

 The 1662 Book of Common Prayer is an authorised liturgical book of the Church of England and other Anglican bodies around the world.
 In continuous print and regular use for over 360 years, the 1662 prayer book is the basis for numerous other editions of the Book of Common Prayer and other liturgical texts.
 Noted for both its devotional and literary quality, the 1662 prayer book has influenced the English language, with its use alongside the King James Version of the Bible contributing to an increase in literacy from the 16th to the 20th century.

-As a Christian liturgy, the 1662 prayer book has had a profound impact on Christian spirituality and ritual.
+Within Christian liturgy, the 1662 prayer book has had a profound impact on spirituality and ritual.
 Its contents have inspired or been adapted by many Christian movements spanning multiple traditions both within and outside the Anglican Communion, including Anglo-Catholicism, Methodism, Western Rite Orthodoxy, and Unitarianism.
 Due to its dated language and lack of specific offices for modern life, the 1662 prayer book has largely been supplanted for public liturgies within the Church of England by Common Worship.
 Nevertheless, it remains a foundational liturgical text of that church and much of Anglicanism.

 Background

 Following the English Reformation and the separation of the Church of England from the Catholic Church, the liturgies of Anglicanism were transcribed into English.
-The first such production was the 1549 Book of Common Prayer, traditionally considered to be the work of Thomas Cranmer, which replaced both the missals and breviaries of Catholic usage.
+The 1549 Book of Common Prayer, traditionally considered to be the work of Thomas Cranmer, replaced both the missals and breviaries of Catholic usage.
 Largely a translation of the Sarum Use books, the liturgies were the Communion service and canonical hours of Matins and Evensong, with the addition of the first Edwardine Ordinal containing the forms for the ordination of bishops, priests, and deacons in 1550.

 Under Edward VI, the 1552 Book of Common Prayer was a radically Protestant liturgy, greater Reformed theology.
 This process continued with the 1559 edition, following Elizabeth I's rejection of the Marian Restoration.
 The 1559 edition was for some time the second-most diffuse book in England, only behind the Bible, through an act of Parliament that mandated its presence in each parish church across the country.

 The usage of the 1559 prayer book and subsequent elaboration at the Convocation of 1563, which produced the Thirty-nine Articles of Religion and the revised Book of Homilies in 1571, helped solidify Anglicanism as doctrinally distinct from Catholicism and more Reformed churches under what is now known as the Elizabethan Religious Settlement.
 Minor alterations to the 1559 prayer book were made in 1561, with additions to the Kalendar.